 Whether you can put it over new drywall that is taped and mudded at the seams depends on the color of the paint and your skill level – you might see this transition between the two different materials if you don’t use a primer.

-A clay paint will not be washable.
-These would be contrasting needs.
 Clay paint is not suited for frequent cleaning.
 Grease and other contaminants can leave permanent marks.

 You can add their Wall Glaze or AFM Penetrating Waterstop to add more water resistance and cleanability – I tested both of these, more below.
 They recommend the wall glaze for areas like the kitchen and hallway.